Powerlearnproject/se-day1-assignment-ChrisDamian/README.md

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
+-- 1. Unit Testing
+Definition: Unit testing checks separate parts or functions of software on their own.
+It aims to make sure each piece of the software does what it should.

+Importance:

+Finding Problems : By looking at the smallest testable bits of the app, coders can spot issues at the start of making it.
+This makes fixing them easier and cheaper.
+Better Code: Unit tests help make sure code is written in chunks that are easy to keep up.
+Helping with Changes: They give coders a safety net when changing code.
+This lets them check if changes have caused new problems.

+2. Integration Testing
+Definition: Integration testing looks at how different parts of the software work together.
+The goal is to make sure these parts team up as they should.

+Importance:
+Interaction Checking: This helps spot problems in how different system parts work together, which unit tests might miss.
+Data Movement: These tests make sure modules handle data correctly when passing it around.
+Fewer Integration Problems: By finding issues , integration testing cuts down on troubles that might pop up when putting different system parts together.
+3. System Testing
+Definition: System testing checks the whole integrated software system to make sure it meets the set requirements.
+This testing evaluates how the entire system works and performs.

+Importance:

+Full System Check: It confirms that the complete system meets the set requirements and works right as one unit.
+Big Picture View: It examines how the system behaves overall, including how well it works how easy it is to use, and if it follows the requirements.
+Final Check: It helps ensure the system works as planned in a real-world setting before it goes live.

+4. Acceptance Testing
+Definition: Acceptance testing determines if the software meets user needs and is ready to release.
+End-users or testers do this in a setting that's like the real-world use environment.

 #Part 2: Introduction to AI and Prompt Engineering